Last Updated on April 9, 2022

-Earlier this year, Aldi announced that it was bringing Instacart grocery delivery nationwide across the United States, following a pilot year in various test markets.
+In 2018, Aldi announced that it was bringing Instacart grocery delivery nationwide across the United States, following a pilot year in various test markets.
 Since then, it has gradually rolled out the program, finally landing in our Midwest neck of the woods just a few weeks ago.

 The Instacart Website Experience

 Instacart is a grocery delivery company that contracts with retailers, including supermarkets, pharmacies, and big box stores.
 Aldi is one of several establishments that Instacart delivers for in our area, including Sam’s Club, CVS, and a regional grocery chain.
 You can access Instacart through the Instacart website or the Instacart app on your iPhone or Android device.

 We noticed a few things about how Instacart works with Aldi.